david-ducos-percona/ptqd2lua/README.md

 ```
 ptqd2lua_expand.sh ps571-slow.log
 ```
-And then follow the instructions
+And then follow the instructions.
+Finally, you can configure and run sysbench.sh

 # Troubleshooting errors